Different Thinking Styles

 There is a very simple test you can perform to check how you predominantly think and it involves eye movement.
 Simply ask a question that requires the child to remember something and note the eye movement.
 If the eyes look up when thinking then the child is more than likely a visual thinker.
-If the eyes look to the ears then the child probably an aural thinker.
+If the eyes look to the ears then the child is probably an aural thinker.
 If the child looks downwards then you can bet the child is a kinaesthetic thinker.

 This simple test will explain why perhaps you have not been able to get through to your spouse so easily all these years.
-There are also indicators in the words people use to communicate. e.g. In order to convey understanding a visual person might say “I see” and an aural person may say “I hear you.”
+There are also indicators in the words people use to communicate. e.g. In order to convey understanding, a visual person might say “I see” and an aural person may say “I hear you.”
 Being aware of how other people think will help you to choose your words and expression to suit them so that you are better understood and more able to build rapport.

 Slow Learners or Ineffective Communication

 As a teacher I could never understand why only a fraction of the class understood what I had said though everyone in the room definitely spoke the same language.
 Even after explaining the same thing a number of times there were always students who just didn't get it.
 The easy way out would have been to label those children as slow and that is what often happens.
 It was only years later when I realised that speaking the same language wasn't enough to be an effective teacher I had to also think the same language.
-It seems so obvious to me now but but it wasn't obvious then and I am sure there are many teachers who still have not yet discovered that their thinking may not be matching the thinking of the children in front of them and it is not that they are bad teachers or the children are lacking in intelligence but that seeing, hearing and feeling are very different languages in the world of thought.
+It seems so obvious to me now but it wasn't obvious to me back then.
+I am sure there are many teachers who still have not yet discovered that their thinking may not match the thinking of the children in front of them and it is not that they are bad teachers or the children are lacking in intelligence but that seeing, hearing and feeling are very different languages in the world of thought.